zackfertig/rct_progress/README.md

+Prebuilt binaries (no Python required)
+- For convenience, portable binaries may be attached to Releases (Windows/macOS/Linux):
+	- Windows: `rct1-to-openrct2.exe` (drag‑and‑drop onto the .exe)
 # Import RCT1 progress into OpenRCT2

 Convert RollerCoaster Tycoon 1 progress into OpenRCT2’s highscores.dat so Classic/AA/LL scenarios show as completed with the correct winner's name and park value.